What is Fast Fashion?

 Secondly, we need more regulation, accountability, and transparency in the fashion industry.
 Forcing brands to be accountable for their actions in countries other than their own, is a huge step towards improving the working conditions and wages in the fashion industry.
 Big brands are very secretive.
 Hiding the location of their factories along with the treatment of the workers there.
 If there’s no accountability for these big brands, it’s too easy for them to look the other way.
 Brands need to invest in the full lifecycle of their garments.
 Learning about the raw materials, fabric creation, the dyes that are involved, and caring about how a customer disposes of a garment once they are done using it.

 Practicing Slow Fashion

 Slow fashion is easy to practice.
 It’s not just about buying new clothes from slow fashion brands.
+Wait, a clothing company is telling me to buy less?
+Yes, we are!
 Instead, it’s about rethinking our relationship with items we already own.
-Below are some tips you can start doing today to promote slow fashion:
+Below are some tips you can start doing today to promote more sustainable and slow fashion:

 1) The first step is to look through your wardrobe and stop thinking of your clothes as disposable

 2) Repair what can realistically be repaired

 3) Upcycle!
 A pair of jeans can be turned into shorts, for example